lamaranelson/youtube-tool/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.
-You can always fork the repo and raise a PR on a separate branch.
+You can always fork the repo and raise a PR.

 ## Author